jdn-aau/krnl/README.md

 |4 | 6,7,8  |
 |5 | 44,45,46 |

-Krnl uses timer 2 on mega so you canrt use pwm 9,10 on a mega when you are running krnl
+Krnl uses timer 2 on mega so you cant use pwm 9,10 on a mega when you are running krnl

 ## Watchdog timer
 From vrs 2016056 the timer interrupt do issue a wdt_reset() for every timer interrupt.